Thakkalai

 Thuckalay or Thakkalai is a town in Kanyakumari district of Tamil Nadu, India.
 Thuckalay comes under the Padmanabhapuram Municipality, and is the administrative headquarters of Kalkulam Taluk.
 The Revenue Divisional Office is located in Mettukadai.

 The nearest railway station is located in Eraniel, which is approximately 5 km from Thuckalay.
 The nearest Airport is Thiruvananthapuram International Airport (TRV), which is (51 km) from Thuckalay.

 Thuckalay is one of the major towns, among Kuzhithurai, Marthandam, and Nagercoil which are on the national highway that connects Thiruvananthapuram, Kerala and Kanyakumari.

 Thuckalay is (17 km) from Nagercoil.
 Nagercoil is the headquarters for Kanyakumari District.
 And (34 km) from Kanyakumari also known as Cape Comorin.

 Thuckalay bus stand is the commercial centre of Thuckalay, where restaurants, bakeries, and retail stores are located.
 Mettukadai, Manali, Old Bus Stand, Kumaracoil.

 Thuckalay bus terminal has government-run buses, and private mini buses connecting to all the places in Kanyakumari District.
 It also has buses connecting Thiruvananthapuram, Madurai, Tirunelveli, Ooty, Trichy, and Chennai.

-The Private Omnibuses stop either at the Sub Collectorate office near Mettukadai or opposite to Police station in front of L.V.
+The Private Omnibuses stop either at the post office near old busstand or opposite to Police station in front of L.V.
 Press.
 There are daily private omnibuses to Chennai, Bangalore, Coimbatore, and Hyderabad.

 Thuckalay is famous for Noorul Islam Centre for Higher Education, which is situated in Villavor panchayat, Padmanabhapuram Palace, Vattakottai, APMA and makkaipalayam jumma Masjid, Murugan temple of Kumarakoil, and Saint Eliyasiar holy church.

 Thuckalay is a hub for travellers around the region as it is on the National Highway and connects all over the district, Tamil Nadu state, Kerala state, and other southern states.